Takomane/Snake/README.md

 Day 3: Make Snake Move

-Day 4: Make Snake move via key presses (via KeyboardEvent)
+Day 4: Make Snake move via key presses (via KeyboardEvent) ✔️(kinda) The key events work, but the snake doesn't move.
+The whole page does.

 day 5: Set up Food & have it randomly appear (math.floor(random() * (max - min) + min) for how to have the food show up over the canvas?
 Maybe?) ✔️ (whoops went ahead of myself)